American Express has stopped working with Curve, just 36 hours after it appeared to join the smartcard scheme.

 With the Curve Blue card being free to get, it could be worth giving it a go.

 We're also not convinced that Curve offers the best-value solution for foreign spending.
-Trying to remember whether you're under your withdrawal limit whilst on holiday is frustrating when there are fully fee-free debit and credit cards out there.
+Trying to remember whether you're under your withdrawal limit whilst on holiday is frustrating when there are fully fee-free debit and credit cards out there - and some even earn you cashback.

 Therefore although Curve can save you time, there are better ways to save your money.